ethras/flow-maestro/commands/qa.md

 Keep each requirement laser-focused on normative behavior.
 If background context belongs in `plan.md`, reference it rather than duplicating paragraphs.

 5. **Timeline Entry**
-   - Append a `qa` event to `timeline.jsonl` stating results and next steps (apply vs. return to work).
+   - Append a `qa` event via `flowm timeline log --command qa "<verdict + next step>"` (e.g., apply vs. return to work).
+Do not edit the JSONL file manually.
 6. **Constitution Review**
    - Re-read `.flow-maestro/projects/<project>/constitution.md` to ensure new findings are captured and outdated entries are updated with fresh “Last verified” dates.
 Note any mismatches as QA findings until resolved.